Architecture of Individuation (AOI)

 If what determines individual outcomes belongs to a category that formalism categorically cannot capture — if the “selection” among quantum-mechanically possible outcomes is an expression of interiority operating within structurally constrained degrees of freedom — then the formalism should be open at the outcome level.
 The openness is not a defect in the theory.
 It is what a formalism looks like when it is describing a reality whose interior dimension it structurally cannot reach.

-What This Is and Is Not
+What This Is, and What It Is Not

 This is not the claim that consciousness causes collapse.
 That is a mechanism claim: it proposes consciousness as a causal agent triggering a specific physical process.
 The formal signature observation is categorical, not causal.
 It says: formalism is structurally unable to capture interiority; therefore any formalism describing a reality that includes interiority will exhibit precisely the kind of openness quantum mechanics exhibits — openness that is structurally constrained (the probability distributions are exact) but not fully determined (which specific outcome actualizes is left to what formalism cannot reach).